 Tea and its health effects

-When we talk about the health effects of tea, we are always talking about whole-leaf tea from Camellia sinensis.
-Tisanes made from other plants can have other effects and we cannot guarantee that tea bags that mostly consist of flavored tea dust.
-Yerba Maté is a chapter by itself.
+When we talk about the health effects of tea, we are always talking about whole leaf tea from Camellia sinensis.
+Tisanes made from other plants may have other effects and tea bags that mostly consist of flavored tea dust cannot be guaranteed.
+Yerba Maté is a chapter in itself.

-The content of nutrients varies from tea to tea.
-Each tea contains different amounts of the different substances and as you are advised to eat a varied diet, we recommend drinking varied teas for the same reason.
-If you find tea that you want to drink every day, it is the healthiest for you.
+The nutrient content varies from tea to tea.
+Each tea contains different amounts of the different substances and as you are advised to eat a varied diet, we recommend drinking a variety of teas for the same reason.
+If you find a tea that you want to drink every day, that is the healthiest for you.

 At a very basic level, we say that tea contains (among other things) antioxidants, caffeine (in varying amounts) and L-theanine.